function partitions = cosmo_independent_samples_partitioner(ds, varargin)

 % time, because many folds will be duplicates of existing ones.
 In such

-% a scenerio it is more efficient to generate all possible folds first,
+% a scenario it is more efficient to generate all possible folds first,

 % then select the required number of folds randomly